teal4lk/Simple-Expense-tracker/README.md

 ## Room for Improvement

 As this is a basic expense tracker, the goal was to keep things simple and easy to run.
-Potential area for improvement would be improved customization options for the code and analysis as well as theoretically turning it into a UI.
-Additionally, more rigorous testing can always occur.
+Potential area for improvement would be adding capability to handle more types of input such as date formats.
+Potential to cancel adding a new expense mid expense.
+As well as making the code more intuitive.

 Thank you.